 Replication configuration includes Azure Stack HCI setup and Commvault configuration.
-You can configure the required Commvault entities individually, or all together using the replication group wizard.
+You can configure the required Commvault entities individually, or all together using the replication group configuration tool.

 Commvault configuration includes the following entities: